-Clinical presentation depends on the location of the tumour and is largely independent of histology.
+Clinical presentation depends on the location of the tumor and is largely independent of histology.

-Central tumours with invasion and obstruction of bronchi typically result in distal collapse which may have superimposed infection.
-A chronic cough and haemoptysis may be present.
+Central tumors with invasion and obstruction of bronchi typically result in the distal collapse which may have superimposed infection.
+Chronic cough and hemoptysis may be present.

-More peripheral tumours, if not found incidentally on imaging, usually present when larger, invading into chest wall (e.g. Pancoast tumour) 3.
+More peripheral tumors, if not found incidentally on imaging, usually present when larger, invading into chest wall (e.g. Pancoast tumor) 3.

 Although squamous cell carcinoma of the lung is traditionally known to arise centrally (66-90%), the incidence of peripherally located SCC is increasing 1-4.

-Macroscopically these tumours tend to be off-white in colour, arising from, and extending into a bronchus.
+Macroscopically these tumors tend to be off-white in color, arising from, and extending into a bronchus.
 They invade the surrounding lung parenchyma and can extend into the chest wall.
-Larger tumours have a tendency to undergo central necrosis 4.
+Larger tumors have a tendency to undergo central necrosis 4.

-Squamous cell carcinoma of the lung is characterised by intercellular bridging and/or keratinisation of the individual cells or squamous pearls.
+Squamous cell carcinoma of the lung is characterized by intercellular bridging and/or keratinization of the individual cells or squamous pearls.
 These characteristics vary depending on the degree of differentiation with poorly differentiated form exhibiting the least remarkable features and greater mitotic activity.

 - clear cell